 Interphase is the interval between two successive cell divisions, termed interphase in this phase the cell is not dividing.
 It is the longest period found in the cell cycle.
 It has subdivisions:

 - G1 (Gap-1) Phase i.e. First phase of growth – This is the longest phase proteins and RNA are synthesized during this phase.
 In this phase, the cell is metabolically active and continuously grows but does not replicate its DNA.

-- G2 (GAP 2) phase – More proteins including the histones are synthesized for mitosis in this phase.
+- G2 (GAP 2) phase – More proteins including histones are synthesized for mitosis in this phase.
 Cytoplasmic organelles such as mitochondria and Golgi bodies get duplicated.
-Centriole also divides into two centrioles contained in a single centrosome.
+Centrioles are also divided into two centrioles contained in a single centrosome.

-2. Dividing phase OR M phase-(mitosis).
-The number of chromosomes in the parent and progeny cells is the same, it is also called equational division.
+In the dividing phase, the number of chromosomes in the parent and progeny cells is the same, it is also called equational division.
 It takes place for the growth and replacement of older cells by new cells.
 Daughter cells are identical and similar to mother cells in all aspects.
-Mitotic cell division found in haploid as well as in diploid cells
+Mitotic cell division is found in haploid as well as diploid cells

-Mitosis (Mitos = thread) – (The term mitosis given by Walther Flemming in 1882).
-Mitosis is divided into 4 phases or stages termed as:
+Mitosis (Mitos = thread) – The term mitosis was given by Walther Flemming in 1882.
+Mitosis is divided into 4 phases or stages termed:

 Facts-Division of one nucleus to produce two daughter nuclei is called (karyokinesis).
 The division of the cytoplasm to give two daughter cells is called cytokinesis.